jackfranklin/javascriptplayground.com/_posts/2014-11-10-js-modules-jspm-systemjs.md

 console.log(_.VERSION);
 ```

-You will see the current version on LoDash (`2.4.1` at time of writing) in the console.
+You will see the current version of LoDash (`2.4.1` at time of writing) in the console.

 ## ES6 Syntax